jsfiddle/togetherjs/README.md

 - Reduce the amount of captured variables that make the code difficult to maintain
 - Improve the dock

+You can see other plan changes in [DEV.md]

 TogetherJS - Surprisingly easy collaboration
 ============================================